 Employment Law Wrongful Termination Lawyers in California

-⚖️ We Sue Bad Employers Who Fire Good Employees for Illegal Reasons.
+⚖️ We Sue Bad Employers Who Fire Good Employees.

 If you have been wrongfully fired from your job, laid off, or terminated, you may be able to file a lawsuit against your employer.
 These lawsuits are called "wrongful termination" or "unfair dismissal" lawsuits.